 By Jeremy Wishart

 Professional landscape contractors across the United States are paying more at the pump for gasoline this summer than in previous seasons.
-According to AAA, the national average for a gallon of premium-grad gasoline on July 12 was $3.42, up 62 cents from the same time last year.
+According to AAA, the national average for a gallon of premium-grade gasoline on July 12 was $3.42, up 62 cents from the same time last year.
 Prices throughout the Fourth of July holiday were the highest in four years.

 Fuel price fluctuations can wreak havoc on a landscaper’s budget, and dramatically impact the business’s bottom line.
 If it increases enough in a single summer, it could even be the determining factor as to whether a contractor makes money or is left in the red at season’s end.
 It’s a big deal, but there is also a way that contractors can protect their businesses from the volatility of the oil market.